muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Python.md

 * Any *SYS_Pair_TA* such that its *SYS_this* is the *SYS_Text* value `Kit_a`
 and its *SYS_that* is
-any *SYS_Ordered_Tuple_A* having at most 32 elements such that each of its elements in turn is *attribute asset* (any **Any** artifact) and its corresponding *attribute name* is the ordinal position of that element;
+any *SYS_Positional_Tuple_A* having at most 32 elements such that each of its elements in turn is *attribute asset* (any **Any** artifact) and its corresponding *attribute name* is the ordinal position of that element;
-this format can express any **Kit** which has only normalized ordered attributes and which has 0..32 attributes, so to specify 33 or more attributes, the general format must be used;
+this format can express any **Kit** which has only normalized positional attributes and which has 0..32 attributes, so to specify 33 or more attributes, the general format must be used;
 this format is more concise than the general format